amsszhao/Multi-d_inviscid_Saint-Venant_eqs/time-evolution solvers/flapping fronts/README.md

 #### roll_width_point15.py -> roll_width_point15.m

 With wall boundary condition, the width of the channel is set to be 0.15.
-No flapping front is shown at the end.
+No flapping front is seen at the end.
 Channel roll waves are stable.

 #### roll_width_point16.py -> roll_width_point16.m

 With wall boundary condition, the width of the channel is set to be 0.16.
-No flapping front is shown at the end.
+No flapping front is seen at the end.
 Channel roll waves are stable.

 #### roll_width_point17.py -> roll_width_point17.m

 With wall boundary condition, the width of the channel is set to be 0.17.
-No flapping front is shown at the end.
+No flapping front is seen at the end.
 Channel roll waves are stable.

 #### roll_width_point18.py -> roll_width_point18.m